Edinburgh Phrenological Society: Legacy of the Society

 "You interest me very much, Mr Holmes.
 I had hardly expected so dolicocephalic a skull or such well marked supra-orbital development....
-A cast of your skull, sir, until the original is available, would be an ornament to any anthropological museum..." – Arthur Conan Doyle The Hound of the Baskervilles (1902).
+A cast of your skull, sir, until the original is available, would be an ornament to any anthropological museum..." – Arthur Conan Doyle (1902) The Hound of the Baskervilles.

-Together with mesmerism, phrenology exerted an extraordinary influence on the Victorian literary imagination in the later 19th century, especially in the fin-de-siècle aesthetic, and comparable to the later cultural influences of spiritualism and psychoanalysis.
+Together with mesmerism, phrenology exerted an extraordinary influence on the Victorian literary imagination in the later 19th century, especially in the fin-de-siècle aesthetic, and comparable to the later cultural influences of spiritualism and psychoanalysis during the decline of mainstream religious belief.
 Examples of phrenology's literary legacy feature in the works of Sir Arthur Conan Doyle, George du Maurier, Bram Stoker, Robert Louis Stevenson and H. G. Wells.

 On 29 February 1924, Sir James Crichton-Browne (the son of William A.F.
 Browne) delivered the Ramsay Henderson Bequest Lecture entitled The Story of the Brain in which he recorded a generous appreciation of the role of the Edinburgh phrenologists in the later development of neurology and neuropsychiatry.
 Crichton-Browne did not remark, however, on his father's having joined the Society a century earlier, almost to the day.

 "While defending the fundamental principle that the brain is the organ of the mind.... the phrenologists were exposed to violent abuse, ridicule and vituperation.... it was, of course, their craniological conclusions, their dissection of the mind into a number of component faculties.... that was the main point of attack, and that, it must be allowed, readily leant itself to burlesque...."
 James Crichton-Browne (1924) The Story of The Brain.

 The Henderson Trust was wound up in 2012.
-Many of the society's phrenological artefacts survive today, having passed to the University of Edinburgh's Anatomical Museum under the direction of Professor Matthew Kaufman, and some are now on display at the Scottish National Portrait Gallery.
+Many of the society's phrenological artefacts survive today, having passed to the University of Edinburgh's Anatomical Museum under the direction of Professor Matthew Kaufman, and some were put on display at the Scottish National Portrait Gallery.

 The activities of the Edinburgh phrenologists have enjoyed an unusual afterlife in the history and sociology of scientific knowledge (science studies), as an example of a discarded cultural production.